 After a week or two of swimming in turquoise seas and eating ceviche on the beach, coming home is hard.
 It's kind of impossible not to compare regular everyday life to whatever sun-dappled elsewhere you just returned from without feeling just a little blue.

 This used to happen to me all the time.
-And now, sometimes even after a quick weekend away or busy work trip I'll feel a twinge of post-travel gloom.
+And even now, after a quick weekend away or busy work trip I'll feel a twinge of post-travel gloom.
 As much as I love Brooklyn and NYC, I can't shake the feeling that there's still so much more out there to see.
 But pining for a far off place and neglecting the present moment is the antithesis of being a true traveler — no matter if you're home or away.
-So with that vibe in mind, here are some tricks that keep after-trip depression from setting in.
+So with that in mind, here are some tricks that keep after-trip depression from setting in.

 Cry on the Plane

-Okay not really but yeah...
+Okay not really but kind of ...
 Taking some time to reflect is a good idea, and the plane is a good place to do it.
 Write stuff down, look out the window, and meditate on everything that happened on the trip.
 Then, think about the things to look forward to at home and how the insights gained while abroad can propel you into the next phase.
 (If you really can't think of anything at home to be excited about, skip down to the last point on this list.
 I got you.)

 Unpacking is sucky so you may as well get it over with.
 I unpack the very first night I'm back, then I get my suitcase out of sight until it's time to leave again.
 Putting everything away helps me (and my apartment) snap into the present.